shazzad-hasan/graph-analysis/README.md

 The project involves processing a set of graph data files, named GraphR1-2024.txt to GraphR5-2024.txt.
 Each file specifies a graph by listing the vertices of each edge, separated by a space, on each line.
 The goals of this project are to:

-- Construct a graph data structure in Python.
+- Construct a graph data structure in Python
-- Create DIMACS SAT instances from the graphs and
+- Create DIMACS SAT instances from the graphs
-- Use an SAT solver to calculate the chromatic number, clique number, and independence number.
+- Use an SAT solver to calculate the chromatic number, clique number, and independence number